MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 For sea surface height (SSH) observations, OBSFIT samples the model variable :varlink:`etaN`.
 Inputs should thus be the total dynamic height (SSH relative to the geoid), not SSH anomalies.
-Because of arbitrary reference values for the dynamic topography, the mean offset between modeled and observed SSH is removed when the cost is calculated.
+Because of arbitrary reference values for the dynamic topography, the mean offset between modeled and observed SSH is removed when the cost is calculated, for each dataset (i.e., each obsfit input file).

 .. _obsfit_time: